Diyamund/userstyles/README.md

 # Userstyles

-This is just a place for hosting images for [userstyles.world](https://userstyles.world).
+This is just a place for hosting styles for [userstyles.world](https://userstyles.world).